 Too Much Homework a Real Phenomenon?

 Despite the widespread support for such a ban, there is still a question over whether limiting homework is the most effective path to higher student performance.
-A study done by Harris Cooper, Department of Psychology at University of Missouri-Columbia and reported in the Huffington Post
+A study done by Harris Cooper, Department of Psychology at the University of Missouri-Columbia and reported in the Huffington Post

 , found the link between time spent on homework and academic achievement was mostly dependent on grade level.
 Cooper found, “The effects of homework on elementary students appear to be small, almost trivial; expectations for homework’s effects, especially short-term and in the early grades, should be modest…For high school students, however, homework can have significant effects on achievement.”